 When building the firewall from these two directories, nftfw writes the IP addresses into nftables sets.
 The program writes the information into two separate files and uses file comparison with the last loaded files to see If it can update the sets of IP addresses without reloading the whole firewall.

 Files in this directory make nftables rules in a single set that block ranges of IP addresses.
-To be included, a file must end in .nets.
+Files not ending in .nets are ignored.